mausworks/tyin/README.md

 For example: There is no `ObjectAPI.setKey(key, value)` function, because `ObjectAPI.patch({ [key]: value })` covers that need and many others, simply by being more generic.
-This API is powerful enough to receive aggressive reuse in the consuming app; leading to an even smaller overall bundle size.
+This API is powerful enough to receive aggressive reuse in the consuming app; leading to an even smaller overall bundle size!

 ### 3. Composability